hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 other nations in the world as a moral race.

 In India religion was never shackled.
-No man was ever challenged in the selection of his Ishta Devatâ, or his sect, or his preceptor, and religion grew, as it grew nowhere else.
+No man was ever challenged in the selection of his Ishta Devatā, or his sect, or his preceptor, and religion grew, as it grew nowhere else.
 On the other hand, a fixed point was necessary to allow this infinite variation to religion, and society was chosen as that point in India.
 As a result, society became rigid and